zulip/zulip/README.md

   feedback](https://zulip.readthedocs.io/en/latest/contributing/contributing.html#user-feedback).
   We'd love to hear from you, whether you've been using Zulip for years, or are just trying it out for the first time.

+  As new contributors, make sure to ask detailed questions in situations where you need help.
+In midst of your contributions, be clear as to what you are trying or have achieved.
+Try to be as interactive as possible in responding to feedback on pull requests.

+  We appreciate your help always and are looking forward to improving Zulip with you!

+## How to Use Zulip

 - **Checking Zulip out**.
 The best way to see Zulip in action is to drop by the [Zulip community server](https://zulip.com/development-community/).
 We also